This word has been the hope of all believers since Jesus checked out of here at the Ascension. It’s an Aramaic word meaning, “Our Lord will come!”

 - The entirety of the human race, past, present, and future

-This is not rocket surgery, folks, but it is astonishing just how many bozos just cannot seem to remember they are members of the latter list and delude themselves into thinking they have some sort of inside track with God and the Scriptures.
+This is not rocket surgery, folks.
+However, the multitude of bozos who just cannot seem to remember they are members of the latter list, deluding themselves into thinking they have some sort of inside track with God and the Scriptures, continues to astonish.
 As a result, the history of Christianity is dotted with totally misguided people — some of them founders cults such as the Jehovah’s Witnesses — who have attempted to nail down a date for Jesus return, the Rapture, and/or anything else related to these two events.

 Since you are reading this, it is self-evident he was totally off base.
 Immediately after May 21 came and went rapture-less, he then amended his prediction and said something to the effect of, “Oops!
 My bad!
 It’s going to be in October of 2011, not May.”
 October 2011 came and went; crickets.